 is meant by the vulnerability of an insurer?

 Answer: Vulnerability means the risk of potential loss from fraud, which varies from company to company.
 It is an important factor for insurers to consider when preparing a Fraud Prevention Plan.
 For example, strict underwriting guidelines coupled with thorough investigations of all policy applicants will decrease vulnerability.

 insurers required to develop a Fraud Detection and Procedures Manual?

 Answer: Yes.
 Section 409(c)(6) requires that insurer Fraud Prevention Plans provide for the development of such a manual for use by underwriting, claims and investigative personnel.

 Plan or Fraud Detection and Procedures Manual subject to New York States

 Freedom of Information Act?

-Answer: No. Section 409(e) of the New York Insurance Law states that "Any plan and the information contained therein, or correspondence related thereto, or any other information furnished to this section shall be deemed to be a confidential communication and shall not be open for review or be subject to a subpoena except by court order or by request from any law enforcement agency or authority."
+Answer: No. Section 409(e) of the New York Insurance Law states that "Any plan, the information contained therein, or correspondence related thereto, or any other information furnished pursuant to this section shall be deemed to be a confidential communication and shall not be open for review or be subject to a subpoena except by court order or by request from any law enforcement agency or authority."